-Canadian province Manitoba set to re-elect Progressive Conservative government
+Canadian province Manitoba set to re-elect majority Progressive Conservative government

 Manitoba’s economy depends on farming, manufacturing and mining.

-Trudeau’s Liberal government will seek a second term in a national election Oct 21, with the formal campaign set to kick off on Wednesday. [nL2N26115B]
+Trudeau’s Liberal government will seek a second term in a national election on Oct.
+21, with the formal campaign set to kick off on Wednesday.

-Prior to the Manitoba election, the PCs held 38 of the province’s 57 seats.

-The PCs were on track to win 33 seats, CTV projected with 56 of 57 polls reporting, well ahead of the second-place New Democrats, who looked to win 20.
-The Liberals were in third place with three seats.
+The PCs were on track to win 35 seats, CTV projected, well ahead of the second-place New Democrats, who looked set to win 19.
+The Liberals were in third place with three seats, while the Green party failed to win a seat.
 In Manitoba, a party needs to win 29 seats to secure a majority.

+Pallister’s PCs held 38 of the province’s 57 seats before the election, while the NDP held 14.

+“We face our challenges together, Manitobans do that, and today and tonight they said they appreciated the fact that we fixed the finances and we’re repairing the services and we’re rebuilding the economy,” Pallister told supporters in a victory speech.

-Pallister’s government, first elected in 2016, has steadily reduced Manitoba’s fiscal deficit and this year kept a promise to reduce the province’s sales tax by one point to 7%.
+First elected in 2016, Pallister’s government has steadily reduced Manitoba’s fiscal deficit and this year kept a promise to reduce the province’s sales tax by one point to 7%.

+NDP Leader Wab Kinew welcomed Tuesday’s results in a concession speech, noting the party had increased its seat count and said the NDP accepted the outcome with humility and honor.

+“We are going to stand up for a Manitoba that works for all of us,” said Kinew, whose party will now form the province’s Official Opposition in the legislature.

 Pallister, 65, grew up on a Manitoba farm before working as a school teacher and financial consultant.
 He also held office in both the provincial legislature and federal parliament.